Introduction to AVL Tree in Data Structure

 In the above example, the height of right sub-tree = 2 and left =3 thus BF= 2 that is <=1 thus tree is said to be balanced.

 Why do we need an AVL tree in DS?

 While working with Binary Search Tree, we come across a scenario where are the elements are in sorted order.
-In such cases all the elements of the array are arranged on one side of the root, this leads to an increase in the time complexity of searching an element in an array and complexity becomes- O(n) i.e worst-case complexity of the tree.
+In such cases, all the array elements are arranged on one side of the root, which leads to an increase in the time complexity of searching an element in an array and complexity becomes- O(n), i.e. worst-case complexity of the tree.
 To resolve such issues and decrease the searching time, AVL trees were invented by Adelson, Velski & Landis.

 In the above figure, Height of left subtree = 3 was as

 Thus Balance Factor = 3-0 = 3 .
 Thus searching for an element in such a tree has O(n) of complexity which is similar to linear search.
 To avoid that complex search AVL tree was introduced where every node in the tree needs to maintain